-Is There a Right Way How to Pray?
-Also, Why Pray?
+Is There A Right Way How To Pray?

 There is no one right way to pray, because when you pray, what you are doing is communicating with God, Jesus, Holy Spirit.
 When you talk, just talk as though you are talking to a friend sitting right next to you.
 Because in all reality, God is your friend and loves you more than any friend you have ever known.
 Some people like myself, prefer to pray quietly by myself in the morning, or with others in a group setting.

 Your prayers do not have to be polished or eloquent to have God hear them.
 Some people lift their hands, others fold them, but what is most important is the position of your heart being sincere with God.
 Make sure you stop to listen to God to hear if He has an answer right away or if you need to wait on the Lord?

 Learn how to pray more efficiently and powerfully?
 Have you ever wondered what the best way how to pray?
 I found that the best way how to pray is to share with God something I am thankful.
 Then confess a sin or sins that I committed.
 Then ask God to forgive me for my sin or sins.
 I also pray for all the victims that I hear about on the news, and also for others in my personal life who are struggling with health issues, relationship issues, stress, depression, etc. When I do this right, I pray for things for myself at the end. ~ Bill Greguska